 Tips for Visiting the Loretto Chapel Miraculous Staircase in Santa Fe

-• Save some time to explore the big adjacent gift shop for some wonderful trinkets, religious items and memorabilia.
-Plan for about an hour to explore the chapel and gift shop.
+- Save some time to explore the big adjacent gift shop for some wonderful trinkets, religious items and memorabilia.
+Plan for at least an hour to explore the chapel and gift shop.

 *Have you visited the Loretto Chapel Staircase in Santa Fe?